GarrettHaley/CS-373-DADA/index.md

 Overall, I found this week to have great content.
 I am taking this class because I am interested in topics like malware analyis.
 During the lab I had the opportunity to perform a short malware analysis using FakeNet, ProcMon, Process Explorer, Antispy, and Flypaper.
 Each of the tools above have different uses.
 FakeNet is network emulation software to deceive evil.exe to believe it is connected to the internet.
 ProcMon displays the active file system, thread activity, and registry.
 Process Explorer displays a view of running processes and allows for further exploration of process details.
 Antispy identifies the malware (in our case, evil.exe) and dives into files in a system.
 Flypaper is designed to bar the ending of threads, processes, or memory.
 In summary, I found the malware makes a copy of itself, creates a schedule for its copy to be run every 30 minutes, alters the hosts file, rummages through system files/directories, attempts to make itself persist in the system, and tries to download an executable from the web on to the infected system.
 From the information gathered, I believe the malwares identity to be profile RDN/Generic.bfr!0012B0384774 which can be found here: https://home.mcafee.com/virusinfo/virusprofile.aspx?key=2369875#none.
 I know that I did not find everything, but this was an excellent opportunity for me to fiddle around with some of the tools and try to wrap my head around what it actually means to perform a malware analysis.
 The lab can be seen on canvas.

 ## Week 2 Write Up
 This weeks write up will focus on the lecture content regarding advanced forensics created by the Director of Threat Intelligence Malware Operations at McAfee Labs.
 Overall, I found the material to be more interesting than last week.
-I think this is because the lecturer was really engaged with this topic (as this is what he does).
 I will go over some of tools introduced for forensics, and this weeks challenge: Analyzing an image of a USB drive found on a North Korean Defector.

+#### What is Forensic Computing?

+Forensic Computing is the process of identifying, preserving, analyzing and presenting digital evidence in a manner that is legally acceptable” (Rodney McKemmish 1999).
+Essentially its the processing of discovering data of probative value from information systems using live forensics, post-mortem based forensics, and network based forensics.
+The four essential principles to be followed while performing computer forensics are to minimize data loss, record everything, analyze the data, and then report the findings.
+A key take away from the lecturer was to remember that it is not the forensic analysts job to decide if someone is innocent or guilty.
+It is to simply unearth facts regarding the information systems to aid in the investigation.

+#### Tools